ELLIS PEAK (8,740') CLASS 1

 ROUTE A

-Climb: A sign at the upper (south) end of the primitive parking states "Ellis Peak 3 miles."
-Hike this dirt bike trail, with its dust, along and over an aesthetic, open ridge.
+Climb: A sign at the upper end of the primitive parking states "Ellis Peak 3 miles."
+Hike this trail up and then along and over an aesthetic, open ridge.
 The trail then descends the other side.
 Climb gradually back up and, after 2.5 miles, cross a dirt road.
-A sign "Ellis Peak 1/2," points the way.
-Keep following this signed trail on the other side, and, after another 0.4 mile, intersect another dirt road.
-Go left on this road, and then in about 100 feet, go left at a fork on another road.
-The summit here is a distance to the left (north).
-A good use trail departs right (northward) from a sloping dirt road circle.
+A sign "Ellis Lake Ellis Peak 1/2," points the way.
+Keep following the unsigned shortcut trail with a sign "peak" on the other side, and, after another 0.4 mile, intersect another dirt road.
+Go up straight ahead or leftwards on this road, and then in about 100 feet, go left at a fork on another road.
+This dirt road circles uphill.
+The summit here is a distance to the north.
+A crag visible from this dirt road has a steep track leading to it, but this runs into class 2 rocks.
+Take the good use trail perhaps marked by small ducks departing right (northward) from this sloping dirt road circle.
 It goes along the east side of this rocky ridge, then climbs to the rock ring that comprises the highpoint.

 ROUTE B